Priyansh-C-Choudhary/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

 ## Phase 4: Creating a development environment and checking code into a Git repository

-### Task 4.1: Create an AWS Cloud9 IDE as your work environment
+### Task 4.1: Create an AWS Cloud9 IDE as wer work environment
 ![image](https://github.com/user-attachments/assets/9b1ef1a8-6de8-42d2-9d59-b2587cc02126)
 ![image](https://github.com/user-attachments/assets/0eb65e92-6f92-4f43-8399-7567b29ba7fb)

-### Task 4.2: Copy the application code to your IDE
+### Task 4.2: Copy the application code to wer IDE
-- Upload the .pem file to your AWS Cloud9 IDE, and use the Linux ```chmod 400 <file name>``` command to set the proper permissions on the file so that you can use it to connect to an EC2 instance.
+- Upload the .pem file to wer AWS Cloud9 IDE, and use the Linux ```chmod 400 <file name>``` command to set the proper permissions on the file so that we can use it to connect to an EC2 instance.
 - Create a temp directory on the AWS Cloud9 instance at /home/ec2-user/environment/temp.
 - From the Amazon EC2 console, retrieve the private IPv4 address of the ec2 instance.
-- Use the Linux scp command in the Bash terminal on the AWS Cloud9 instance to copy the source code for the node application from the MonolithicAppServer instance to the temp directory that you created on the AWS Cloud9 instance.
+- Use the Linux scp command in the Bash terminal on the AWS Cloud9 instance to copy the source code for the node application from the MonolithicAppServer instance to the temp directory that we created on the AWS Cloud9 instance.
 - The following snippet provides an example scp command:
 ```
 scp -r -i ~/environment/key.pem ubuntu@$appServerPrivIp:/home/ubuntu/resources/codebase_partner/* ~/environment/temp/